-Dear Senators Daines and Tester & Representatives Rosendale and Zinke,
+Dear Senators Daines and Tester and Representatives Rosendale and Zinke:

-We, the undersigned, want to stress the immense impact the 2023 Farm Bill will have on the farmers, ranchers, growers, and producers we work alongside with, support, and serve in our efforts to expand Montana’s food self-reliance– from elevating Montana food production to processing and distribution, plus everything in between.
+We, the undersigned, stress the immense impact the next Farm Bill will have on the farmers, ranchers, growers, and producers we work alongside with, support, and serve in our efforts to expand Montana’s food self-reliance– from elevating Montana food production to processing, distribution, access, plus everything in between.

-We ask you to support the following programs and priorities through your work advocating for funding and programs in the 2023 Farm Bill:
+In addition to GusNIP, we encourage continued support of the following programs and priorities through your work advocating for funding and programs in the next Farm Bill and beyond:

 • Invest in Soil Health Research: Simply put, soil is where our food comes from, and ensuring that agricultural lands are sustained through good soil health practices is critical for future generations and climate mitigation.
 Specifically, increase research on soil health & regenerative agriculture practices, develop and support farmer/rancher peer learning networks, direct the United States Department of Agriculture to develop soil health measurement systems to advance research on agriculture climate impacts, and support the Federally Recognized Tribes Extension Program (FRTEP).